gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 Honestly, I’m not a GDB expert, but it seems that Go runtime is putting threads to sleep. *But why?*

-Debugging a live process is “fun” but let’s grab a coredump of the process to analyse it offline.
-We can do it with GDB's `gcore` command.
+Debugging a working process is “fun” but let’s save a coredump of the process and analyse it offline.
+We can do this with GDB's `gcore` command.
 The core file will be saved as `core.<process_id>` in the current working directory.
-Note, even for our simple server, the file will be pretty big.
-It’s likely to be huge for production service.

 ```
 (gdb) gcore